dreamportdev/Osdev-Notes/08_Loading_Elf/01_README.md

 # Loading An ELF

+The *executable and linker file* (ELF) is an open standard for programs, libraries and shards of code and data that are waiting to linked.
+It's the most common format used by linux and BSD operating systems, and sees some use elsewhere.
+It's also the most common format for programs in hobby as it's quite simple to implement and it's public specification is feature-complete.

+That's not to say ELF is the *only* format for these kinds of files (there are others like PE/portable execute, a.out or even mach-o), but the ELF format is the best for our purposes.
+A majority of operating systems have come to a similar to conclusion.
+You could also use your own format, but be aware this requires a compiler capable of outputting your custom format (meaning you either write your own compiler, or modify an existing one - a lot of work!).

 This chapter won't be too heavy on new concepts, besides the ELF specification itself, but will focus on bringing everything together.
 We're going to load a program in a new process, and run it in userspace.
 This is typically how most programs run, and then from there we can execute a few example system calls.

 It should be noted that the original ELF specification is for 32-bit programs, but a *64-bit extension* was created later on called ELF64.
 We'll be focusing on ELF64.